The Evening & Weekend Program offers MBA scholarships to entering students in the form of both need- and merit-based awards.

 Below are examples of just some of the scholarships offered to students in recent academic years.

-Provided by the generosity of Juanita Shapansky in honor of her son Ronald Shapansky, MBA 86, this one-year grant is awarded based on financial need and will be disbursed equally across the six terms of the Evening & Weekend MBA program.
+Provided by the generosity of Juanita Shapansky in honor of her son Ronald Shapansky, MBA 86, this grant is awarded based on financial need and will be disbursed equally across the six terms of the Evening & Weekend MBA program.

 Dean’s scholarships are awarded to students based on demonstrated leadership and the overall strength of the admissions application.
 Applicants indicate on their application if they want to be considered for this scholarship.